THIS DATE IN HISTORY: May 27

 Video: Memories: Matteau sends Rangers to Stanley Cup Final

-1995: Paul Coffey scores one goal and assists on another in the Detroit Red Wings' 6-2 road victory against the San Jose Sharks to pass Denis Potvin and become the highest-scoring defenseman in NHL playoff history with 166 points.
+1995: Paul Coffey scores one goal and assists on another in the Detroit Red Wings' 6-2 victory against the San Jose Sharks at San Jose Arena to pass Denis Potvin and become the highest-scoring defenseman in NHL playoff history with 166 points.
 Coffey scores 4:01 into the game to trigger a four-goal first period by the Red Wings, who complete a four-game sweep of the Sharks in the Western Conference Semifinal.
 Detroit coach Scotty Bowman sets a record of his own; it's his 46th career playoff series victory, moving him past Toe Blake.

 2004: Brad Richards ties a single-season record with his sixth game-winning goal of the 2004 Stanley Cup Playoffs.
 He also has an assist, helping the Tampa Bay Lightning defeat the Calgary Flames 4-1 in Game 2 of the Stanley Cup Final at the St. Pete Times Forum.
-The victory ties the series 1-1.
+The victory ties the best-of-7 series 1-1.

 2011: Nathan Horton scores at 12:27 of the third period to give the Boston Bruins a 1-0 victory against Tampa Bay in Game 7 of the Eastern Conference Final at TD Garden.
-Horton becomes the first player in NHL history to score the winning goal in a Game 7 twice in one season; his overtime goal exactly one month earlier eliminates the Montreal Canadiens in Game 7 of the conference quarterfinal.
+Horton becomes the first player in NHL history to score the winning goal in a Game 7 twice in one playoff year; his overtime goal exactly one month earlier eliminates the Montreal Canadiens in Game 7 of the conference quarterfinal.
 Tim Thomas makes 24 saves for the shutout.

 2015: Defenseman Duncan Keith assists on three goals, including two from the new-look top line of Jonathan Toews, Patrick Kane and Brandon Saad, in less than four minutes to help the Chicago Blackhawks defeat the Anaheim Ducks 5-2 at United Center in Game 6 of the Western Conference Final.
 It's the second straight year the Blackhawks win Game 6 to force Game 7 in the conference final.